In year three, the dissertation is the only core module and you are encouraged to select a business-related aspect of geography to study.

 This module covers:

-- contextualising equality, diversity and inclusion
+- concepts used in diversity management, including equality and inclusion

-- implicit bias
+- stereotyping and unconscious bias

 Marketing and Society